xwp/stream/readme.txt

-=== Stream ===
+=== Stream – Activity Log & Audit Trail ===
 Contributors: xwp
-Tags: wp stream, stream, activity, logs, track Requires at least: 4.6
+Tags: activity log, audit log, event log, user tracking, security Requires at least: 4.6
 Tested up to: 7.0
 Stable tag: 4.2.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-With Stream, you’re never left in the dark about changes to your WordPress site.
+Real-time activity log and audit log for WordPress.
+Track every user action — logins, edits, plugin & settings changes — and get alerts.

 == Description ==

-With real-time notifications and third-party integrations, Stream can proactively alert you when something goes wrong with your WordPress site.

-Designed for debugging and compliance purposes, Stream is useful for keeping tabs on your WordPress users: From activating plugins to deleting posts, to login attempts and new user creation, you can see what’s changed, who changed it and when.
+Stream is a complete activity log and audit trail for your WordPress site: see what changed, who changed it, and when.
+From plugin activations to post edits, login attempts to new user creation, every user and system action is recorded in an audit log built for debugging, security monitoring, and compliance.

-The plugin records WordPress user and system action to the Stream logs.
-Every logged-in user action is displayed in an activity stream and organized for easy filtering by User, Role, Context, Action or IP address.
-Admins can highlight entries in the Stream log—such as suspicious user activity—to investigate what’s happening in real time.
-Stream also allows you to configure email alerts and webhooks for integrations like Slack and IFTTT to notify you and your team when something has gone wrong.
+Every logged action is displayed in an activity stream and organized for easy filtering by User, Role, Context, Action or IP address.
+Admins can highlight entries in the activity log—such as suspicious user activity—to investigate what’s happening in real time.
+Stream also lets you configure email alerts and webhooks for integrations like Slack and IFTTT, so your team knows the moment something goes wrong.

+Stream keeps its own logs healthy too: records are automatically purged on the retention schedule you choose, with batched deletion and orphaned-data cleanup that stay reliable even on very large sites.

+Stream is also AI-ready: its abilities are exposed through the WordPress Abilities API and MCP Adapter, so AI assistants and other tools can securely query your site’s activity records.

-For advanced users, Stream also supports a network view of all activity records on your Multisite, the ability to set exclude rules to ignore certain kinds of user activity, and a WP‑CLI command for querying records.
+For advanced users, Stream supports a network view of all activity records on your Multisite, exclude rules to ignore certain kinds of user activity, and a WP-CLI command for querying records.

+Stream is free and fully open source — development happens in the open [on GitHub](https://github.com/xwp/stream), maintained by [XWP](https://xwp.co).

-With Stream’s powerful logging, you’ll have the valuable information you need to responsibly manage your WordPress sites.
+With Stream’s powerful activity logging, you’ll have the information you need to responsibly manage your WordPress sites.

 = Built-In Tracking Integrations For Popular Plugins: =